11sid11/siddharth.sahoo/wp-content/plugins/gutentor/readme.txt

 - **Post (Type) Feature:** - Showcase your Blog Article Post with an attractive design template.
 Currently, we have 38 unique and lovely templates available with advanced design options.
 You can create an unlimited number of stunning blog section designs for your site and customize them as per your need.
 This block module is developed especially for blog, news or magazine sites.

 - **Advanced Post (Type):** - Advanced Post (Type) is a combination of multiple blocks like Post (Type), Post Header and Post Footer.
 Post Header is a template combination of Gutentor Simple Text, Term Filter and Navigation.
 Similarly, Post Footer is a template combination of Gutentor Simple Text, Term Filter, Pagination, Navigation and Load more button.
-This module is the most advanced block we have ever build, try it out and control each element.
+This module is the most advanced block we have ever built, try it out and control each element.

 - **Post (Type) Carousel:** - Post (Type) Carousel use Post (Type) as an inner block.
 You have all options of Post (Type) on Post (Type) Carousel with added Advanced Carousel Options.
 Since we are using the framework Slick Carousel, we have added almost all possible and useful options related to the Slick Carousel.
 Create a beautiful and unique Post Carousel using our Post (Type) Carousel.